williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 7 April 2026
-* "*The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Edsger Dijkstra
+* "*The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.*" - Edsger Dijkstra

 ## 8 March 2026
 * "*The Ministry of Peace concerns itself with war, the Ministry of Truth with lies, the Ministry of Love with torture and the Ministry of Plenty with starvation.
 These contradictions are not accidental, nor do they result from from ordinary hypocrisy: they are deliberate exercises in doublethink.*" - George Orwell, 1984